 To sharpen our focus areas and increase our impact, in 2020 we phased out water as a focus area and with it the ReSource Award.
-The essential learnings from this long-standing programme will be captured in a brochure (available soon).
+The essential learnings from this long-standing programme is captured in the "17 years of ReSource Award" brochure.

 Fresh water supply for Indonesian fishing communities